anilabhadatta/educative-viewer/README.md

             Update 3.3 : Fixed Pagination buttons.
             Update 3.4 : Changed delimiters of Jinja Template.

-            Use Educative Viewer v2.5 or newer for Educative Scraper v6.5+ Use Educative Viewer v2.3 for HTML pages having screenshots.
             This Viewer is Designed for Educative.io Courses scraped in DARK Mode.

 ## To Run this project using git clone and python: